 Program of Study for the M.S. in Forensic Science

 During the first year of academic study, students are required to write a research proposal and select their thesis committee as part of the 2-credit Thesis Prospectus course (FSC 500) which is offered during the spring semester.
 The research committee will consist of a primary mentor and two other individuals.
 All members of the research committee must have at a minimum a master’s degree.
-The primary mentor must be a member of the Cedar Crest College faculty and the second reader must be external to the Forensic Science Program and the Department of Chemical and Physical Sciences.
+The primary mentor must be a member of the Cedar Crest College faculty and the second reader must be external to the Forensic Science Program and the Department of Chemical, Physical, and Forensic Sciences.
 The selection of the second reader may, for instance, be a faculty member from another department at Cedar Crest College, a faculty member from another institution, or a forensic science practitioner.
 The role of the second reader is to provide the student with technical guidance in consultation with the primary reader.
 The third reader must be a faculty member from the Cedar Crest College Forensic Science Program.
 The composition of the research committee must be approved by the faculty.

 Undergraduate prerequisites include biochemistry and genetics.
 Students accepted into the program without these courses must register for these courses at the undergraduate level normally during the first year.